andrecaiado/nestjs-blockchain-txs/README.md

 ### Blockchain

+The blockchain is the collection of blocks.
+Each block has a reference to the previous block (except the genesis block).

+The blockchain is responsible for:
+- Adding a block to the blockchain.
+- Validating the blockchain.

 #### The genesis block

+The genesis block is the first block in the blockchain and will be created when the blockchain is created.

+This block has the following characteristics:
+- It has no previous block.
+- Is created without PoW.
+- Is created with a fixed hash.
+- Contains a single transaction that will create the first funds in the blockchain.

 #### Blockchain validation

+The blockchain validation is the process of validating if the blockchain is valid.
+A blockchain is valid if:
+- The genesis block is valid.
+- Each block is valid.
+- Each block has a reference to the previous block.

 ### RabbitMQ for the transaction pools

+The RabbitMQ is used to simulate the transaction pools and the miner pools.
+The RabbitMQ will be used to send and receive messages between the different services.

 #### Global transaction pool

+The global transaction pool is the pool that contains all the transactions that are not yet included in a block.
+These transactions are waiting to be picked up by a miner.

+The global transaction pool is responsible for:
+- Receiving a transaction from the wallet.
+- Sending the transaction to the miner mempool.

 #### Miner mempool

+The miner mempool is the pool that contains the transactions that are waiting to be mined.
+The miner will pick up the transactions from the global transaction pool and add them to the miner mempool.

 #### Block anouncement pool

+The block anouncement pool is the pool that contains the blocks that are mined by the miner.
+The miner will send the block to the block anouncement pool so that the blockchain can be updated.

 #### Miner pool for anounced blocks

+The miner pool for anounced blocks is the pool that belongs to a miner.
+This pool will receive the anounced blocks from the block anouncement pool.
+The miner will validate the block and, if the block is valid, the miner will add the block to the blockchain.